apache/druid/docs/multi-stage-query/msq-tutorial-connect-external-data.md

 This tutorial demonstrates how to generate a query that references externally hosted data using the **Connect external data** wizard.

-The following example uses EXTERN to query a JSON file located at https://static.imply.io/data/wikipedia.json.gz.
+The following example uses EXTERN to query a JSON file located at https://druid.apache.org/data/wikipedia.json.gz.

 Although you can manually create a query in the UI, you can use Druid to generate a base query for you that you can modify to meet your requirements.

 To generate a query from external data, do the following:

 1. In the **Query** view of the Druid console, click **Connect external data**.
-2. On the **Select input type** screen, choose **HTTP(s)** and enter the following value in the **URIs** field: `https://static.imply.io/data/wikipedia.json.gz`.
+2. On the **Select input type** screen, choose **HTTP(s)** and enter the following value in the **URIs** field: `https://druid.apache.org/data/wikipedia.json.gz`.
 Leave the HTTP auth username and password blank.
 3. Click **Connect data**.
 4. On the **Parse** screen, you can perform additional actions before you load the data into Druid:
    - Expand a row to see what data it corresponds to from the source.
    - Customize how Druid handles the data by selecting the **Input format** and its related options, such as adding **JSON parser features** for JSON files.
 5. When you're ready, click **Done**.
-You're returned to the **Query** view where you can see the newly generated query:

-   - The query inserts the data from the external source into a table named `wikipedia`.
+You're returned to the **Query** view where you can see the starter query that will insert the data from the external source into a table named `wikipedia`.
-   - Context parameters appear before the query in the syntax unique to the Druid console: `--: context {key}: {value}`.
-When submitting queries to Druid directly, set the `context` parameters in the context section of the SQL query object.
-For more information about context parameters, see [Context parameters](./msq-reference.md#context-parameters).

    <details><summary>Show the query</summary>